pop up image

 In knowledge work, the “just-in-time” concept can be applied in the same way as in manufacturing – a work item has to be in progress only if there is a demand for it.

 Apple is one of the brightest examples of how a pull system can be successful.
-Have you ever seen these long waiting queues in front of the Apple stores during the iPhone's latest release?
+Have you ever seen these long waiting queues in front of Apple stores during the iPhone's latest release?

 Apple always creates a buzz around their new products, and consumers are always ready to buy.
 They want to pull the product from the stores.